-Furniture and fixtures 3-5 years Equipment 3-5 years
+Furniture and fixtures 3-5 years Computer equipment and software 3-10 years

 (i) Fundraising

 Fundraising relates to the activities of raising general and specific contributions to the Organization and promoting special events.

 (j) Special Events

 The Organization has determined that special events are incidental to its operations and therefore the direct costs of benefit to the donors is reported with fundraising expense and is not included with special events revenue.